The Difference Between a CV and Resume: Which Should You Use?

 Add references, if required

-CV and Resume Writing Tips
+CV and Resume – Ultimate Writing Tips to Impress in 2025

-When considering a CV vs resume, remember their primary purpose is to showcase your professional portfolio to employers.
 A well-constructed resume or CV can highlight your most important qualifications, achievements, and experiences to employers to show that you would be the best fit for the role.
-If you’re not sure which one to use, ask the hiring manager listed in the job description.
+If you are not sure which one to use, ask the hiring manager listed in the job description.

 Match Your Resume or CV to the Position